Ready to see one of our team?

 If you're ready to book an appointment, get in touch today.

 Bay Dental Care is a child-friendly practice and we are passionate about protecting young smiles from their very first tooth.
-Your child will usually start to get their milk teeth at around six months old.
-We recommend that you schedule your child’s first dental examination when they reach the age of two, and following this, between every three and twelve months.
+Your child will usually start to get their milk teeth at around 6 months old.
+We recommend that you schedule your child’s first dental examination when they reach the age of 2, and following this, between every 3 and 12 months.
 Plaque can start to form on young teeth as soon as they emerge, and it’s important to implement a good oral health routine early – starting with that first tooth.

 You are the best person to help your child to understand the importance of keeping their teeth clean and fresh.
 Encourage them to brush regularly (using some of the tips below) and talk to them about the effects diet and lifestyle can have on their teeth and gums.